-To get system information, enter a show configuration, show network, show device, or show power command.
-The show command output identifies the subsystem, module, device, or batteries you may want to test.
+To get system information, enter a show configuration, show network, or show device command.
+The show command output identifies the subsystem, module, or device you may want to test.
 The following sections explain the show command output.

 3.1.1 Show Configuration